 emphasizes the skills and capacities needed to provide a safe and supportive home environment.

 Interpretation: If eligibility criteria is limited, the organization must have a policy for such selectivity and refer applicants who do not meet its criteria to another provider, unless it is evident the applicants do not meet legally required criteria.

-AS 3.07

-Prospective adoptive parents participate in an orientation session, or after initial contact receive information that includes the following:

-an overview of the lifelong impact of adoption;

-the process for completing an adoption;

-common needs and characteristics of children awaiting adoptive families;

-the importance of race, ethnicity, religion, tribal affiliation, language, sexual orientation, gender identity, and other factors in adoption;

-options for openness and maintaining connections that benefit the child; and

-the availability of supports, clinical services and subsidies following adoption.

-Interpretation: Prospective adoptive parents who have adopted through the program may need orientation if the information, their circumstances, or needs have changed.
+Interpretation: When placing American Indian and Alaska Native children, organizations should work closely with tribes to establish eligibility for adoptive parents that are consistent with the norms of the tribe and to identify adoptive homes within the tribal community through joint recruitment efforts.

-AS 4: Service and Permanency Planning and Adoption Service Contracts
+AS 5: Service and Permanency Planning and Adoption Service Contracts

-Clients served by the program participate in the development and ongoing review of service and permanency plans and/or adoption services contracts that are the basis for delivery of services and support.
+Persons served participate in the development and ongoing review of service and permanency plans and/or adoption services contracts that are the basis for delivery of services and support.

 NA The organization provides foster-to-adopt services only.